zclab/stmaterial/docs/examples/hidetoc.md

 hide-toc: true
 ---

-# Hide Table of contents example
+# Page example with hidding table of contents

 This next bit will explore how the various headings look.
 Think about how the content separation should work, and how the various headings should interact with the main content.